Lust's Dominion: The plot

 Moor Eleazar, Prince of Fez, the anti-hero protagonist, is a prisoner in the Spanish Court, but honored for his military victories.
 Eleazar has a strong grudge against the Spaniards over his father's death; and he is ruthless enough to make a bold attempt to seize the Spanish crown for himself.
 The Queen Mother of Spain, Eugenia, is in love with Eleazar; King Ferdinando loves the Moor's wife, Maria.
 Cardinal Mendoza, bishop of Salamanca, loves the Queen.
 All of these characters are consumed by ungovernable passions — except for the cold and Machiavellian Eleazar.
 The Moor pretends to love the Queen Mother, but manipulates her into murdering her son Philip; then he kills her as well.
 To strike at the Cardinal, he betrays his chaste young wife.
 And he stabs King Ferdinando as the culmination of his evil plans.
 Despite all of his stratagems, however, Eleazar is defeated in the end; he goes to his death unrepentant.

+Eleazar's opponents dye their skin to approach him in the final act.